What Is AMD FidelityFX Super Resolution (FSR)?

 Fortunately, it appears that AMD might be planning a comparable solution with FSR 3.

-AMD announced that FSR 3 will offer up to 2x more performance compared to FSR 2.0, which is precisely how NVIDIA promoted DLSS 3.
+AMD announced that FSR 3 will offer up to 2x more performance compared to FSR 2.0, which is exactly how NVIDIA promoted DLSS 3.

-AMD will most probably announce their forthcoming FSR 3 update during GDC 2023 event on March 23.
+AMD will most probably announce their impending FSR 3 update during GDC 2023 event on March 23.

-We’re thrilled to see how FSR 3 will change gaming and whether it will work with most graphics cards rather than with just RX 7000.
+We’re delighted to see how FSR 3 will change gaming and whether it will work with most graphics cards rather than with just RX 7000.

 Hardware Support